Dan Weller

-Dan Weller (born 3 April 1980) is a producer/mixer/writer and guitarist, known for his work in rock and metal.
-He was born in Liverpool and moved to Hertfordshire at age 6.
+Dan Weller (born 3 April 1980) is an English record producer, audio mixer, songwriter and guitarist, known for his work in rock and metal.
+He was born in Liverpool and moved to Hertfordshire at age of six.
 At 15 he began playing guitar and formed a band with school friends.
 That band later became SikTh.

 SikTh

 In 1999/2000 Weller and school friend Graham Pinney formed SikTh.
 They recruited singers Mikee W Goodman and Justin Hill, bassist James Leach and drummer Dan 'Loord' Foord.
 SikTh went on to become one of the UK's most influential Heavy Metal bands releasing 3 EP's and 2 Albums internationally.
 In 2011 The Guardian wrote that along with Swedish band Meshuggah, SikTh were the founders of the international Metal phenomenon Djent.
 SikTh became very popular across the world and particularly in the UK, US and Japan.
 SikTh split up in 2008 but reformed in 2014, when they toured Germany, Japan, Nepal, and Britain and appeared at the BIG69 festival in Mumbai, India in 2015.
 The band also appeared in the Indian version of Rolling Stone magazine.